Psychiatric Service Dogs

-Emotional Support Animals (ESA) provide comfort to their owner simply by being present.
+Emotional Support Animals (ESA) provide comfort to their owners simply by being present.
 They have not been specifically trained for any particular task.
 Although they are grouped with service dogs when it comes to housing and aircraft laws, emotional support dogs do NOT have public access rights.

 According to ADA laws, to be a Service Dog, their handler must have a disability and the dog must be specifically trained to alleviate such disability.
 Having a mental illness is an impairment, but being unable to function on a minimal level because of mental illness is a disability.
 Psychiatric service dogs are trained to do something to help with the person's disability.
 In other words, the dog allows the handler to overcome or improve his/her ability to function.
 A PSD might for instance counterbalance a handler because he/she is dizzy because of medication, interrupt panic attacks or OCD behaviors, turn lights on, etc.

 According to ADA, to qualify as a Service Dog, the dog 1) must be specifically trained to perform certain tasks; natural dog behaviors do not qualify; 2) must mitigate the person's disability; 3) must be needed by that specific handler.

 What conditions can be helped by a Psychiatric Service Dog?